sleep360-Team/sleep360/standards.md

 j) Any enabling systems or services needed for architecture definition are available.
 k) Traceability of architecture elements to stakeholder and system/software requirements is developed.

-6.4.5 Outcomes

-a) Design characteristics of each system element are defined.
-b) System/software requirements are allocated to system elements.
-c) Design enablers necessary for design definition are selected or defined.
-d) Interfaces between system elements compsing the system are defined or refined
-e) Design alternatives for system elements are assessed.
-f) Design artifacts are developed.
-g) Any enabling systems or services needed for design definition are available
-h) Traceability of the design characteristics to the architectural entities of the system architecture is established.

 # 6.4.2 Stakeholder Needs and Requirements Definition process
 ## 1. Prepare for Stakeholder Needs and Requirements Definition
 ### a.
 Identify the stakeholders who have an interest in the software system throughout its lifecycle